yachielab/QUEEN/README.md

   #### Return
   > `QUEEN_object`

 * ##### **`joindna(*inputs=*list of QUEEN objects, topology=str, stickyend_length=int, product=str, process_name=str, process_description="str")`**
-  Assemble `QUEEN_object`.
-The connecting DNA end structures must include compatible region (i.e., only blunt ends and compatible sticky ends can be assembled).
+  Assemble `QUEEN_objects`.
+Therefore, the connecting DNA end structures must include compatible region (i.e., only blunt ends and sequence ends including compatible sticky ends can be assembled).

+  From QUEEN v1.1.0, `joindna` can also accept ssDNA objects as inputs.
+When ssdna objects are specified, it can take only two ssDNA objects.
+  The first one is set as the top strand and the second one is set as the bottom strand.
+  Then, they are annealed according to the longest complementary sequence between them and return the new dsDNA object.
   If the assembly restores unfragmented sequences of `DNAfeature_objects` that are fragmented before the assembly and hold `"qualifiers:broken_feature"` attributes, the original `DNAfeature_objects` will be restored in the output `QUEEN_object` (the fragmented `DNAfeature_objects` will not be inherited).
 A single linear `QUEEN_object` processed by this function will be circularized.

   #### Parameters
   * **inputs**: `list` of `QUEEN_object`
   * **topology**: `str` (`"linear"` or `"circular"`; default: `"linear"`)
     Topology of the output `QUEEN_object`.
-  * **stickyend_length**: `int` (default: `0`)
-    Minimum compatible sticky end legnth to be required in the assembly.
-If the compatible end length is shorter than this value, 'joindna' operation would be interrupted and raise the error message.

   #### Return
   > `QUEEN_object`